 - If you change trains multiple times, you can use a transportation card to reduce the inconvenience of repeated ticket purchases.

-- Pay attention to the train arrival prompt sound and the end point of the train displayed on the electronic screen to avoid taking the wrong direction.
+Passengers should consciously wait in line and keep a safe distance from others, especially during peak hours.
+Pay attention to the train arrival prompt sound and the train end point displayed on the electronic screen, confirm the direction and frequency, and avoid getting on the wrong train.

 - Riding etiquette